-The Acatenango Volcano hike is one of the most popular activities for backpackers and travellers passing through Antigua, Guatemala in Central America.
-If you ask around in your hostel or accommodation in Antigua, most people will have done it or will be planning to do it.
+The Acatenango Volcano overnight hike is one of the most popular activities for backpackers and travellers passing through Antigua, Guatemala in Central America.
+If you ask around in your hostel or accommodation in Antigua, most people will have done it or will be planning to do it (and they can help you put together your Acatenango packing list, too!).
 But don’t be fooled: Acatenango Volcano is a challenging hike, and you do need a reasonable level of fitness to do it (without losing your mind, at least).

-I did the hike just a week ago, so while it’s fresh in my memory I’m noting down some of the things I was most grateful for, or things I wish I’d had, whilst I was doing the Acatenango Volcano Hike.
+I did the hike just a week ago, so while it’s fresh in my memory I’m noting down some of the things I was most grateful for, or things I wish I’d had, whilst I was doing the Acatenango Volcano overnight hike to create an Acatenango packing list.

 Important: The first part of the hike, especially the first two hours, is the hardest.
 Someone told me this before I went, and I’m so glad I knew that when we reached 20 minutes from the starting point and I was already out of breath.
 Don’t worry, you got this 😉